bocaletto-luca/OpenStereoMatrix/README.md

 ## 📄 License

-This project is released under the MIT License.
+This project is released under the GPL v3 License.
 See [LICENSE](LICENSE) for details.